 5. Be a Good Guest: You might be fine with putting the kids to bed on the couch, but the homeowner may not approve, or there might be local fire codes that prohibit such behavior.
 Know the homeowner’s rules, and then follow them.

-Travel by Darcy works with reputable property management firms in the following locations:
+Travel by Darcy specializes in upscale vacation rentals and works with reputable property management firms in the following locations:

-Villa/Cottage/Castle rentals in England, Ireland, France, Italy, Spain, Greek Isles
+Villa/Cottage/Castle rentals in England, Ireland, Scotland, France, Italy, Spain, Greek Isles

-Villa rentals, villa resorts & condos throughout the Caribbean and Hawaii
+Villa rentals, villa resorts & condos throughout the Caribbean, Mexico and Hawaii